efabless/openlane2/docs/source/glossary.md

     and are only interested in verifying the logical correctness of the circuit, or they can be {term}`SPICE netlist`(s), which model more physical conditions.

-Variable

-    An OpenLane configuration variable.
-Users may set these values to affect the behavior of Steps or Flows.

-    For more information see these sections of the documentation:

-    * {doc}`./reference/flows` and
-    * {doc}`./reference/step_config_vars`

 GDSII

     Short for Graphic Design System II.